inkstitch/inkstitch/collections/_docs/en/004-011-thread-color.md

 In case you own a `.gpl` color list of the threads you are actually using.
 Make it available in Inkscape with this extension: `Extensions > Ink/Stitch > Thread Color Management > Install custom palette...`.
 You will need to restart Inkscape after this process.

-The .gpl color palettes can be generated with GIMP.
+The .gpl color palettes can be generated with [Generate Color Palette](#generate-color-palette).

 ## Install Thread Color Palettes for Inkscape